 Multiple references were consulted during the construction of this prickly pear website–Opuntia Web.
 There are countless confusing references about cacti in general and opuntias in particular; there are often many names that refer to the same species of cactus.
 We worked our way through them to decide Opuntia names.
 Generally, we chose names that are associated with good descriptions or which are names of longstanding–or both.
 The names we chose provide a good starting place for the reader if they want to look up more names.
 For instance, O. humifusa was called O. opuntia by Britton and Rose, but this name fell into disuse.
 Later, it was called O. compressa, and this name fell into disuse.
 At one time in the early 1800s O. humifusa was known as Cactus humifusus.
 Perhaps any of these names could be used, but we chose O. humifusa.

-An important part of a plant name is person who named it, and the journal and year it was published.
+An important part of a plant name is the person who named it, and the journal and year it was published.
 For instance, the long-form name of O. humifusa is “Opuntia humifusa (Rafinesque) Rafinesque, Flora Medica (or Manual of the Medical Botany of the United States of North America) 2: 247, 1830.”
 This long name tells you that the author was Constantine Samuel Rafinesque.
 The name was published in Flora Media, volume 2 on page 247 in 1830.
-You are free to look up the prickly pear name information.
-But we have done that with each species and provide a copy (original description) for each species.

 Names make a difference.
 If you use O. humifusa, you will never find the writings about Cactus humifusus and you will miss important information.
 We present some of those references here so you can consult them for yourselves.
 You may decide to choose a name that we passed over, but these resources will help you find other names.